AI UGC Ads for Dropshipping: We Analyzed 228 Products to Find What Actually Works

 Still profitable, but very different from the 71.5% you might have assumed.

-Based on our analysis of dropshipping products, here are typical margins by category:
+Based on our analysis of dropshipping products, here are typical margins by category.
+For the full dataset across 5,900+ products, see the State of Dropshipping 2026 report.

 For detailed breakdowns with specific product examples, see our complete dropshipping profit margins guide.